MattAud/Tiny-Rover/README.md

 The Eagle files uploaded are the first iteration and are still inbound, so I have not tested them.

 # Problems to still troubleshoot:

+- The continuous diameter of the drive wheel and idler cause the tank to throw track.
+Aaron suggested adding a bevel on the inside.

 - A RAW power input of 6v is enough to power the servos, but not the servos AND the Arduino Mini Pro.
 The code gets SUPER choppy.
 I can solve this by running the RAW at ~7v (5 AAAs were tested on the breadboard), but this is kind of a crappy alternative because buying a 4 battery holder AND a 1 battery holder is just a pain.
 I want to find a "cleaner" way to provide power to the servos and the Arduino. mayby running an Arduino Mini Pro/Trinket 3v variant?
+  >> Add a Lipo?

 - Definitely forgot the power switch on the board.
 Well, didn't forget.
 The goal was to run the tank off of the 4-AAA/AA packs with the build in switch.
 THAT was supposed to be the on/off switch.
 But running the 5 AAA/AA set up ruinded this.